stevefoga/landsat-tools/qa/README.md

 This QA software exists to provide reporting and statistical tools for comparing geospatial imagery generated with different software implementations.

 ## Overview
-The qa tool is designed to compare master (incumbent) and test (new) data to highlight potential differences in file structure.
+The qa tool is designed to compare master (incumbent) and test (new) data to identify differences in file structure and/or actual data content.

 ## Requirements
 * Python 2.7.x/3.x or greater